pikakid98/decluttertube/README.md

 `ReadingIsForNerds` Removes the transcript section from the description

+`NotAGamer` Removes the YouTube Gaming section on videos in the descriptions

+`WhyDoesTheTimeStatusCoverTheThumbnail` Removes the time status (aka.
+How long the video is) from thumbnails to prevent covering important information

 ## Known issues
 Please be aware that some of these filters may be broken or contain duplicate filters.
 I'll fix these as soon as I find them or they get reported